syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 ### Exclude stacked headers when exporting

-By default, stacked headers in `SfDataGrid` is exported to Excel.
-You can set [exportStackedHeaders](https://pub.dev/documentation/syncfusion_flutter_datagrid_export/latest/syncfusion_flutter_datagrid_export/DataGridToExcelConverter/exportStackedHeaders.html) parameter as `false` to export the `SfDataGrid` without stacked headers.
+By default, stacked headers in `SfDataGrid` are exported to Excel.
+You can set the [exportStackedHeaders](https://pub.dev/documentation/syncfusion_flutter_datagrid_export/latest/syncfusion_flutter_datagrid_export/DataGridToExcelConverter/exportStackedHeaders.html) parameter as `false` to export the `SfDataGrid` without stacked headers.

 {% tabs %}
 {% highlight Dart %}